lczech/genesis/README.md

 The code is written as a C++11 library.
 It can thus be used in your projects by including the necessary headers and linking against the binary (either shared or static, see section Build).
-Furthermore, if you quickly want to build a small application that uses genesis as its main framework, have a look at the `./apps` directory.
+Furthermore, if you quickly want to build a small application that uses genesis as its main library, have a look at the `./apps` directory.

 In addition to C++, the classes and functions are (mostly) exported to Python.
 The genesis module can be imported and used as any other Python code.